 Legal due diligence checks the legal compliances of the startup or company with respect to company acts, labor acts, secretarial standards, etc. In this various contracts and agreements of the startup or company are reviewed and any ongoing or potential litigations are examined.
-There is checking of important legal documents like incorporation documents, MCA filings, loan agreements and financing documents, business licenses, intellectual property portfolio, business contracts, real estate – lease agreements, rent agreements, and land ownership, etc.
+There is checking of important legal documents like incorporation documents, MCA filings, loan agreements and financing documents, business licenses, intellectual property portfolios, business contracts, real estate – lease agreements, rent agreements, land ownership, etc.

 Business Due Diligence

-The business due diligence involves examining the business model, growth potential, revenue, cash flow, the profitability of the startup or company in which investment is made.
+The business due diligence involves examining the business model, growth potential, revenue, cash flow, and the profitability of the startup or company in which investment is made.

 Accounting Due Diligence